 What about under 18s?

-From Spring 2016 Pure Outdoor have applied to by licensed by the Adventure Activity Licensing Service to deliver outdoor activities to under 18's.
+We are licensed by the Adventure Activity Licensing Service to deliver outdoor activities to under 18's.

 To clarify how this integrates to the courses that we deliver here is a guide to the permitted ages for all of our courses: